 1. Voluntary wage deduction;

-2. Cash; or
+2. Cash;

-3. Check.
+3. Check; or

+4. Voluntary compensatory time or vacation leave deduction.

 The employee will have the option to repay the overpayment over a period of time equal to the number of pay periods during which the overpayment was made.
 The employee and the Employer may agree to make other repayment arrangements.
 The payroll deduction to repay the overpayment will not exceed five percent (5.0%) of the employee’s disposable earnings in a pay period.
 However, the Employer and employee can agree to an amount that is more than the five percent (5.0%).